zuozhenggh/learning-library/oci-library/oci-hol/edge-services-on-oci/edge-services-on-oci.md

 8. In the details panel, you can notice some key details.

       - Targets: define the end points
       - Vantage Points: Current vantage points for health check.
-They are automatically chosen here and can be modified based on your customers geogrpahical area
+They are automatically chosen here and can be modified based on your customers geographical area
       - History of Health Check results updated every 30 seconds interval

     ![](./../edge-services-on-oci/images/DNS_012.PNG " ")